Lola Jay Yum!

 Creamy pistachio pesto penne pasta garnished with fresh basil leaves and parmesan cheese in a black skillet.

-Thank you message with Instagram handle @lolajay_yum, asking for a recipe rating, surrounded by a starburst design.
+Thank you message with Instagram handle for recipe feedback and ratings, featuring five-star icons.

 ⭐️ Recipe